AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 Additional information on how to preview and test emails are available in [this section](../preview-test/preview-test.md).

-1. To review and send the email, click **[!UICONTROL Review and send]**.
+1. To review your email, click **[!UICONTROL Review and send]**.
 This displays a preview of your email, along with al the configured properties, audience and schedule.
 You can edit any of these elements by clicking the modify button.

 1. To preview the email and send test verrsions, click the **[!UICONTROL Simulate content]** button.